Why is smoking tobacco bad for my health?

 Smoking increases the chance that you'll have a heart attack or get a lung disease (such as chronic obstructive pulmonary disease [COPD] or lung cancer)

-It's hard to quit smoking, but medicines and getting help learning how to change your habits can help
+It's hard to quit smoking, but taking medicines and learning how to change your habits can help

 Breathing in smoke from someone else who is smoking, called second-hand smoke, can cause the same health problems as smoking yourself.